PierreZ/pierrezemb.fr/content/about.md

 I co-founded in 2017 [HelloExoWorld](https://helloexo.world/), an initiative to search for exoplanets using Warp10, a time-series platform.

 ## Work
-### 2023 to now: Head of Data infrastructure @Clever Cloud
+### 2023 to now: Engineering Manager @Clever Cloud

-* Managing all teams working around data
+* Managing all data-related teams, from DBaaS to internal metrics
 * Technical leadership around serverless databases
 * Technical advisor around distributed systems and data-related systems
 * On-call duty